datazoompuc/datazoom.social/README.md

 )
 ```

-To download only a specific subset of variables — for example, age
+To download only a specific subset of variables - for example, age
-(`V2009`) and habitual income (`VD4019`) — alongside the structural
+(`V2009`) and habitual income (`VD4019`) - alongside the structural
-columns that `PNADcIBGE` always returns, run:
+columns that `PNADcIBGE` always returns, run: To download only a
+specific subset of variables - for example, age (`V2009`) and habitual
+income (`VD4019`) - alongside the structural columns that `PNADcIBGE`
+always returns, run:

 ``` r
 load_pnadc(